 An investigation into philosophical problems of space and time raised by modern physics and geometry.
-Issues include problems raised by studies of relativity, the topology of space and time, the direction of time, etc. Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Issues include problems raised by studies of relativity, the topology of space and time, the direction of time, etc. Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)

-Science and Method
+PHIL 350 Science and Method

-A history of the interaction between science and philosophy in recent centuries, showing how changing conceptions of metaphysics and scientific method have influenced the development of Renaissance astronomy, nineteenth century atomic theory, ether theories, theories of geological and biological change, etc. Prerequisite:

-A 100-level humanities course and satisfaction of the Basic Writing
+A history of the interaction between science and philosophy showing how changing conceptions of metaphysics and scientific method have influenced the development of Renaissance astronomy, nineteenth-century atomic theory, ether theories, theories of geological and biological change, etc. Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)

-Proficiency requirement.
-(3-0-3)

-(H) (C)